metabrainz/critiquebrainz/docs/index.rst

 CritiqueBrainz is based on data from MusicBrainz - open music encyclopedia.
 Everyone - including you - can participate and contribute.

+This is an open source project.
+Source code is available `on GitHub <https://github.com/metabrainz/critiquebrainz>`_.

 Contents
 --------